image

 Do I have To Pay The Entire Tuition Upfront?

 Most schools require full payment before a course starts.
-At Rittners we offer a pay-as-you-go plan for most courses.
+At Rittners we offer a pay-as-you-go plan for some of our courses.
 This pay-as-you-go plan allows students to break their payments down over the period in which a course is offered with no interest or finance charge.

-We also do accept visa/mastercard for pay-as-you-go payments.
+We also do acceptcredit/debit cards for our programs.
 This enables folks to extend their payments even longer.

-These three factors make our programs quite affordable and manageable for most folks.
+Flowers are not free and quality education is not free.
+But we find that these three factors make our programs affordable and manageable for most folks.

 For details, please feel free to phone us at 617-267-3824.